 Smartphones Pinpoint Work Hazards

 Prevention is key when workplace injuries are involved, and smartphone technology is expected to be the wave of the near future.
 Rob Radwin, a professor of industrial systems engineering at the University of Wisconsin-Madison, has been studying ways to improve worker risk for repetitive injuries more effectively and efficiently.
-He has teamed up with his students and professor of electrical and computer engineering Yu Hen Hu to develop an app that will enable smartphones to calculate hand activity level.
+He has teamed up with his students and professor of electrical and computer engineering Yu Hen Hu to develop an app that will enable smartphones to calculate a hand activity levels.
 Traditionally, hand movements were tracked manually to measure repetitive injury risk.
-While this helped professionals to make reasonable judgements, the new technology is more accurate, cost effective, standardized, and much faster.
+While this helped professionals to make reasonable judgments, the new technology is more accurate, cost-effective, standardized, and much faster.

 Wearable Technology is Doing Wonders for Workplace Safety

 A variety of “workplace wearables” have joined the fight against workplace injuries as well, and they are being used in a multitude of industries.